MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 21. To save the profile, select **Create**.

+<a name='dynamic-groups-in-azure-active-directory'></a>

-### Dynamic groups in Azure Active Directory
+### Dynamic groups in Microsoft Entra ID

-You can use the enrollment **Name** field to create a dynamic group in Azure Active Directory (Azure AD).
-For more information, see [Azure Active Directory dynamic groups](/azure/active-directory/users-groups-roles/groups-dynamic-membership).
+You can use the enrollment **Name** field to create a dynamic group in Microsoft Entra ID.
+For more information, see [Microsoft Entra dynamic groups](/azure/active-directory/users-groups-roles/groups-dynamic-membership).

 You can use the profile name to define the [enrollmentProfileName parameter](/azure/active-directory/users-groups-roles/groups-dynamic-membership#rules-for-devices) to assign devices with this enrollment profile.

-Prior to device setup, and to ensure quick delivery to devices with user affinity, make sure the enrolling user is a member of an Azure AD user group.
+Prior to device setup, and to ensure quick delivery to devices with user affinity, make sure the enrolling user is a member of a Microsoft Entra user group.

 If you assign dynamic groups to enrollment profiles, there might be a delay in delivering applications and policies to devices after the enrollment.